fiskaltrust/rollout-doc/buy-resell/buying-reselling.md

 When the PosDealer role is activated, a credit limit is also granted in the fiskaltrust.Portal.
 Note that the limit in the productive system is significantly lower than in the sandbox.

 If the invoice amounts exceed the credit limit during rollout management or purchases in the store, you will be notified of the credit limit by a corresponding message when creating further offers.
-If it is not possible to settle the open invoices in a timely manner, contact the sales department responsible for the country in question with a request to grant you more credit limit.
-Check the tabs below for country-specific details.
+If it is not possible to settle the open invoices, [contact us](buying-reselling.md#contact-information-and-pricelists) with a request to grant you a higher credit limit.

 ## Volume purchase agreement